teamtreedyn/Binoculars/README.md

 The initial version of this extension was developed by Wayne Patrick Dalton, Laurence Elsdon, Deyan Nenov, Caoimhe Loftus, over a period of two days during the UKDUG Hackathon April 2019.

 Building on the extensions workshop by Radu Gidei of Enstoa, we decided that an extension was the best way to deploy our tracker.
-Rather than relying on the graph user to add a custom/zero touch node to their script - or not to delete it! - the extension triggers when any Dynamo graph is run.
+Rather than relying on the graph user to add a custom/zero touch node to their script - or not to delete it! - the extension triggers when any Dynamo graph is run*.
 This extension can be installed via the local IT team without any depending on user input.

 The tracker appears as a drop down on the menu bar, with information about the information that is being collected, and access to the report produced from the data collected.